 The Group's risk management framework is supported by the Board of directors, management team and the Audit and Risk Committee.
-The Board is responsible for approving and review the Company's risk management strategy and policy.
-Management are responsible for monitoring that appropriate processes and controls are in place to effectively and efficiently manage risk.
+The Board is responsible for approving and reviewing the Company's risk management strategy and policy.
+Management is responsible for monitoring that appropriate processes and controls are in place to manage risk effectively and efficiently.

-Management, through the Chief Executive Officer is primarily responsible for identifying, monitoring and responding to risk events and communicating them to the Board.
+Management, through the Executive Chairman, is primarily responsible for identifying, monitoring, and responding to risk events and communicating them to the Board.
 Regular updates are provided to the Board by management on the management of material business risks.

-The systems of internal financial control have been determined by the Board as adequate to provide appropriate but not absolute, protection against fraud, material misstatement or loss.
+The systems of internal financial control have been determined by the Board as adequate to provide appropriate but not absolute protection against fraud, material misstatement or loss.